freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 - **Translating** curriculum files, documentation and UI elements like buttons, labels, etc.:

   As a translator you can sign up on [our translation platform](https://translate.freecodecamp.org) and contribute translations in any of the 30+ languages enabled in there.
-If you do not see a language that you speak and are interested in translating, [visit this frequently asked question](/FAQ?id=can-i-translate-freecodecamp39s-resources).

 - **Proofreading** the translations for all of the above.